jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-I suggest to annotate each line, but this is not a must.
+I suggest annotating each line, but this is not a must.

 The annotations should be clearly distinguishable from data you got directly from observation or the participant’s answers – just like other things you did add yourself (e.g. design ideas).